Dulse Seaweed Benefits, Nutrition, Uses and Side Effects - Dr. Axe

 Dulse seaweed is a good source of potassium and can easily be added to your diet as a garnish to help you maintain healthy levels of this important nutrient.

-Like wakame seaweed, which is known to help fight diabetes, dulse may help support metabolic health when added to your diet.
-Research suggests that the bioactive compounds in dulse are linked to metabolic health improvements.
+Like wakame seaweed, which is known to help fight diabetes, dulse may help support metabolic health when added to your diet, as shown in animal and lab experiments.
+Animal research suggests that the bioactive compounds in dulse are linked to metabolic health improvements.

 Algal polysaccharides help improve satiety and modulate gut microbiota, and protein peptides and phenolic fractions have anti-inflammatory, antioxidant and antidiabetic effects.